Student Paramedic Training

 At time of application for paramedic recruitment you will need:

 - A pass leaving cert or equivalent (Pass or Honours level only) – pass in 6 subjects to include maths and one of the science subjects.
+Note that an EMT certificate may be accepted should a candidate have six passes but not hold a science subject.
+Mature entry conditions may be also considered for access to the programme.

 - A full unendorsed C1 driving licence.